serimmmmm/openmusichistory/schutz_matthaus_passion_swv479.md

 <img src="./sample_score.png" alt="sample_score" width="450" height="350" />

+"St. Matthew Passion" is one of Schütz's late masterpieces, a musical work that tells the story of the Passion of Jesus Christ.
+The most prominent characteristic of this work is that it is performed only by a vocal ensemble without instrumental accompaniment.

 ## Why Heinrich Schütz?

 When I was contemplating which composer to select, I became interested in Schütz upon seeing that most of his works are Protestant music.
 This is because, as a Christian myself, I became curious about how Schütz expressed 17th-century Protestant faith through his music.
 It is said that Schütz, a Lutheran, made significant contributions to the development of German Protestant music after the Reformation, particularly by composing oratorios, Passions, motets, and Bible stories based on German biblical texts.